-The application of a civil remedy pursuant to this law does not preclude the application of other laws, statutes or regulatory remedy, except that a person may not be liable for a civil remedy pursuant to the Medicaid False Claims Act and civil damages or recovery pursuant to the Medicaid Fraud Act [30-44-1 NMSA 1978] if the civil remedy and the civil damages or recoveries are assessed for the same conduct by another government agency.
+The application of a civil remedy pursuant to this law does not preclude the application of other laws, statutes or regulatory remedy, except that a person may not be liable for a civil remedy pursuant to the Medicaid False Claims Act [27-14-1 NMSA 1978] and civil damages or recovery pursuant to the Medicaid Fraud Act [30-44-1

+NMSA 1978] if the civil remedy and the civil damages or recoveries are assessed for the same conduct by another government agency.

 Effective dates. - Laws 2004, ch.
-49 contained no effective date provision, but, pursuant to N.M.
+49 contains no effective date provision, but, pursuant to N.M.
 Const., art.
-IV, § 23, was effective May 19, 2004, 90 days after adjournment of the legislature.
+IV, § 23, is effective May 19, 2004, 90 days after adjournment of the legislature.